indiesquidge/squidgefiles/README.md

 ### Prezto

-[Prezto](https://github.com/indiesquidge/prezto) is a configuration framework for Zsh.
-It provides nice aliases, functions, auto-completetions, and pretty prompt themes.
+[Prezto][6] is a configuration framework for zsh.
+It provides nice aliases, auto-completions, and pretty prompt themes.

 Clone the repo into ~/.zprezto